NaorBenAroya/WizardCodeAssigmentNaor/README.md

  # 7 log in to the admin account with the following ..

- User name to access the Ldap Server is cn=admin,dn=ramhlocal,dn=com
+ User name to access the Ldap Server is cn=admin,dc=ramhlocal,dc=com
  Password to access the Ldap Server is admin_pass again the web is based Php the only normal doco i could find to go with it and build it